Brand Voice & Tone Guide Builder

 A voice guide writers will actually use

 A brand voice guide only works if it is concrete.
-This builder turns a few personality traits into a usable guide: each trait framed as a clear we-are-but-not boundary, tone notes for different contexts, and before-and-after examples that show the rules applied to real copy rather than described in the abstract.
+Abstract adjectives like “friendly” and “professional” tell a writer nothing they did not already know.
+This builder turns a few personality traits into a genuinely usable guide: each trait framed as a clear we-are-but-not boundary, tone notes for different contexts, and before-and-after copy examples that show the rules applied to real sentences rather than described in theory.

 How it works

 You start by choosing three to five personality adjectives — the consistent core of the voice.
-For each, you write a we-are-but-not line, such as “we are confident, but not arrogant,” which gives writers both the target and the failure mode and stops a trait from drifting off-brand.
-Tone variations capture how that single voice flexes by context: warmer in onboarding, plainer in error messages, more urgent in a sale.
-Finally, before-and-after pairs show an off-brand line beside its on-brand rewrite, which is the part writers reach for most.
-The assembled guide renders for copy into your brand book.
+For each trait you write a we-are-but-not line, such as “we are confident, but not arrogant” or “we are plain-spoken, but not blunt.”
+That single boundary gives writers both the target and the failure mode to avoid, and stops a broadly positive trait like “confident” from slowly drifting into dismissiveness.

-• Pick traits that are a little distinctive; if every competitor could claim them, they say nothing.
+• Pick traits that are a little distinctive — if every competitor in your category could also claim them, they add nothing.
+“Human” is not a brand voice; “wry and direct” is.

-• Always fill in the “but not” half — that boundary is where the guidance actually lives.
+• Always fill in the “but not” half of every trait.
+That is where the actual guidance lives.